gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 </div>

 \
-For instance, in the "geometry" category, a data node would be nothing more than an index and a vertex buffer (plus some bounding box and probably other things...) while a component node would be some kind of vertex shader that could be connected to it for displacement purposes.
+For instance, in the **geometry** category, a data node would be nothing more than an index and a vertex buffer (plus some bounding box and probably other things...) while a component node would be some kind of vertex shader that could be connected to it for displacement purposes.

-Similarly, in the "shading" category, the data node would be a material while a component node would be a piece of fragment shader that could be applied for procedural shading operations.
+Similarly, in the **shading** category, the data node would be a material while a component node would be a piece of fragment shader that could be applied for procedural shading operations.

 <div style="text-align: center;">